 Tips for Taking a Cat’s Temperature

-The only way you can know for certain that your cat has a fever is to take his temperature.
+The only way you can know for certain that your cat has a fever is to take their temperature.

 1. Before you begin, get out all the supplies you’ll need:

 - The thermometer